ahmaddii/Python-for-AI/README.md

-Python for AI Learning Repo
+Python for AI Learning Repo with Full practice solutions